Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Customer/supplier country.

 - *Content*
-Files added to the customer/supplier information.
+Files or links added to the customer/supplier information.

 - *Currency*
-Basic currency user by customer/supplier.
+Base currency used by customer/supplier.

 - *Comments*
 Comments added on the customer/supplier information.